Chemical Engineering and Applied Chemistry

 • Applicants are admitted under the General Regulations of the School of Graduate Studies.
 Applicants must also satisfy the Department of Chemical Engineering and Applied Chemistry's additional admission requirements stated below.

-• Applicants may enter the PhD program following completion of an MASc program with a minimum B+ average and exceptional all-around scientific and intellectual ability as evidenced from theoretical or experimental research, academic standing, initiative, and publication record.
+• Additionally, applicants should have exceptional all-around scientific and intellectual ability as evidenced from theoretical or experimental research, academic standing, initiative, and publication record.

 • Coursework.
 Students must successfully complete at least 2.0 full-course equivalents (FCEs) (four graduate half courses).

-• One course must be CHE1102H Research Methods and Project Execution (0.5 FCE) taken once during the program, typically in Year 1.
+• One course must be CHE1102H Research Methods and Project Execution for Graduate Studies in Chemical Engineering, taken once during the program, typically in Year 1.

 • Courses must be selected from the calendar and approved by the student's supervisor and the Graduate Coordinator.
 At least one of these courses must be taken in a secondary area of study.
 It is recommended that one of these courses should be selected from Category A: fundamental courses.